Art by Simon Adams

 - Scientist – Philip Hobby

 Live Sound Effects and Music

-Mixing: Dave Bunker.
+Mixing: Lisa Bunker.
 Additional production assistance by Dianne Ballon.

 Special Thanks to WMPG

 WMPG, Portland, Maine’s community radio arranged for the venue and provided the live stream and radio broadcast of this show.

 The show was a fundraiser for WMPG’s PowerUP!
 Campaign, which seeks to raise $250,000 to upgrade the signal strength of the station’s main transmitter and move it to a better location.